AjinkyaAndraskar/-Marketing-Spending-Analysis/README.md

 # Metrics Analyzed:

 - Return on Marketing Investment (ROMI):
    > Return on marketing investments, how effective is marketing campaign, one metric that shows effectiveness of every rupee spent.
-It is calculated  It is calculated ( Total earning (Revenue) - Marketing cost ) / Marketing cost ).
+It is calculated ( Total earning (Revenue) - Marketing cost ) / Marketing cost ).
 - Cost per Click (CPC):
    > How much does it cost us to attract 1 click (on average) (Marketing spending/Clicks).
 - Cost per Lead (CPL):